Kinoko no yama vs Takenoko no sato

-Kinoko vs Takenoko (きのこたけのこ戦争, Kinoko-Takenoko Sensō) is a debate between consumers over which one of Kinoko no yama and Takenoko no sato, both made by Meiji Co., is better.
+Kinoko vs Takenoko (きのこたけのこ戦争, Kinoko-Takenoko Sensō) is a debate between consumers over which one of Kinoko no yama and Takenoko no sato (branded as Chocorooms and Chococones respectively in the United States), both made by Meiji Co., is better.
 This trend of comparing the two products began from the 1980s and has become an Internet meme in the 21st century.
 Meiji has held several votes to decide which chocolate is better, with Takenoko no sato winning most of the votes.
 According to a survey by Meiji Co., older generations tend to prefer Kinoko no yama.

 Background

 In 1975, Meiji Co. released Kinoko no yama using some of the production lines that were used for a different chocolate, Apollo.
 Meiji then released its successor, Takenoko no sato, following the success of Kinoko no yama in 1979.
 Due to the similarity of the two products, minor conflicts started in 1980 comparing the products.
 Meiji Co. held a popularity contest across Japan following Kinoko no yama's drop in sales in 2001.
 In the first contest, Takenoko no sato won, and the sales of both chocolates increased.